GabrielaDamascenoRibeiro/FlappWIE_Bird/README.md

 ## OBS

-1. You can change pipe colors and the bird PNG to personalize the game for yourself!
-2. You can also change the game velocity to make it easier or harder to get a higher score!
+1. In the code you can change letter and pipe colors and the game velocity to make it easier or harder to get a higher score!
+2. In the data folder you can change the background and/or bird png to personalize the game for yourself!
+3. Also in the data folder you can change the font file, so you can also change that.